 Contributing 43 per cent of Canada’s national methane emissions, those industries involved in the production, processing, and storage of oil and gas resources in Canada are under scrutiny to further reduce methane emissions where able to do so.
 In many cases, regulatory action being deliberated is at a provincial, national, and international level.

-Note: PTAC will be issuing detailed Request for Proposals (RFPs) to address specific identified gaps in January/February 2018.
+Note: PTAC will be issuing detailed Request for Proposals (RFPs) to address specific identified gaps in early 2021.

 Methane emissions abatement options are highly source and process specific in nature, making it difficult to offer generic solutions for the affected industry.
 In order to address methane emissions more urgently, the oil and gas sector requires better and more innovative ready-to-deploy solutions to take action to reduce methane emissions in a technically achievable and economically sustainable manner.